-For Gmail, there’s EmailAnalytics.
-I’m biased here, but I truly believe EmailAnalytics is the most comprehensive and best tool for employee monitoring available.
-With it, you can keep tabs on not only how many emails your employees are sending and receiving, but how long it takes them to draft and reply to emails, and which contacts are taking up the most time.
+EmailAnalytics is compatible with both Gmail and Outlook.
+With it, you can keep tabs on not only how many emails your employees are sending and receiving, but how long it takes them to reply to emails, and which contacts are taking up the most time.
 It’s the best snapshot you’ll get of your team’s productivity, and it’s easy to install and use.

 Intuitiveness and Learning Curve

 This is another subjective factor.
 To a user who’s totally unacquainted with modern email, both Gmail and Outlook are fairly intuitive and easy to master.

 The advantage of Outlook is that most people are already familiar with it.
 It was the go-to email solution for a long time, and accordingly, most modern professionals are complacent using it (and may be confused or intimidated by some of Gmail’s unique features).
 Accordingly, if all your employees are used to using Outlook, it may be hard to get them to switch.

 The advantage of Gmail is customizability.
 You can set it up to work almost any way you want it, which can make anyone’s email experience simple and intuitive.
 The problem is, it takes a while to find all the right settings and tinker around with them enough to find a way that works for you.
 In other words, it takes longer to get things just right.